readthedocs/blog/configuration-file-v2.rst

 If you are a recurrent Read the Docs user, chances are that you've configured your projects using a `.readthedocs.yml` file.

-Using the web interface is quickly, but the main advantages of using a configuration file over the web interface are:
+Using the web interface is quick, but the main advantages of using a configuration file over the web interface are:

 - Some settings are only available using a configuration file